powmedia/backbone-forms/README.md

     focus: function() {
         if (this.hasFocus) return;

-        // This method call should result in an input within this edior
+        // This method call should result in an input within this editor
         // becoming the `document.activeElement`.
         // This, in turn, should result in this editor's `focus` event
         // being triggered, setting `this.hasFocus` to `true`.